 The Carrier of the Year Achievement Awards Program was established in 1952 to honor youth newspaper carriers throughout Ohio.
 Over the years, a number of changes have been made to enhance the program that is now known as the Ohio Newspaper Carrier of the Year Award.
 The program and annual awards banquet were originally named for the founder, Glenn L. Cox, former Circulation Manager of the Dayton Daily News.

 About the Awards

-Winners receive a cash award of $1000 and a plaque of recognition.
-Runners-ups receive a $500 cash award and a plaque.
-Newspapers with a winner or runner-up in this competition will also receive a plaque from ONA recognizing their carrier's accomplishments.
+Winners receive a cash award of $1000 and an award statue.
+Runners-ups receive a cash award and a plaque.

 The selection process is based on a point system, which includes:

 - Route management: including CPM, increase of customer base, level of service

 - Supporting documents: such as letters of recommendation, photo, DM letter, other documents